ibm-cloud-docs/hlf-support/howto/console-deploy-k8-firewall.md

 ## Browsers
 {: #deploy-k8-browsers-firewall}
-The {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console has been successfully tested on the following browsers:
+The Fabric Operations Console has been successfully tested on the following browsers:

 - Chrome Version 91.0.4472.114 (Official Build) (64-bit)
 - Safari Version 14.1.1 (16611.2.7.1.4)